nikox94/pestering-petabytes/README.md

 ## Build

-To build run `maven clean install` in the top-level directory of the project.
+To build run `mvn clean install` in the top-level directory of the project.

 ## Run